bradymholt/cron-expression-descriptor/README.md

 This library does not do full validation of cron expressions and assumes the expression passed in is valid.
 If you need to validate an expression consider using a library like [Cronos](https://github.com/HangfireIO/Cronos).

-> Does this library support showing the "next" scheduled date
+> Does this library support showing the "next" scheduled date?

 No, this is not supported.